UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-coccodrillo/README.md

 ## 📌 Example Use Case

 **User:**
-*What can I visit in Barcelona next weekend?*
+*What can I visit in Barcelona for 2 days?*

 **System Response:**
 1. Recognizes the intent → `places to visit`
-2. Extracts the city `Barcelona` and the date `next weekend`
+2. Extracts the city `Barcelona` and the number of days `2 days`
 3. Generates an **introductory sentence** using language generation models
 4. Asks (optional) for a starting point.
 5. Provides a list of main attractions based on **beauty, distance, and estimated visit time**